nicholasb4711/HealthBaseLLC/README.md

 - Appsmith: Appsmith is an open-source framework for building internal tools.
 It allows developers to build complex applications quickly and easily.
 - SQL: SQL is a programming language used to manage and manipulate relational databases.
 It is used to store, retrieve, and manipulate data in a relational database management system.
 - Visual Studio: Visual Studio is a comprehensive integrated development environment (IDE) used

+## Getting Started

+- In order to get started using this database app, you will need to open the terminal (if on Mac) or Windows Powershell (Windows)
+- Next, navigate to the directory of where this project is stored, then navigate into the flask-mysql-boilerplate folder using the cd command.
+This is an EXAMPLE of what your terminal should show when you are located inside the folder:

+        C:\Users\nicho\OneDrive\Desktop\School\Spring 2023\CS3200 Database Design\CS3200\HealthBaseLLC\flask-mysql-boilerplate

+- The general path may be different depending on your location, but should end in \HealthBaseLLC\flask-mysql-boilerplate
+- Next, make sure docker is open and in your terminal/powershell enter the following commands, and wait for them to complete before entering the next command:

+        - docker compose build
+        - docker compose up

+- At this point, the docker container should be running and you should see a web, db, and appsmith container running.

+- Next, in your internet browser, navigate to the following URL: localhost:8080

+Now you should be able to use the app!

+## App Use

+- In our app there are several different pages and things a user can do

+# Project Comments

+- Due to issues with our thunder client/git merging complications, we were severely delayed in building our project because we had to spend a lot of time troubleshooting to no avail, and ultimately had to wait for Prof. Fontenot's help to resolve these issues.
+This ultimately shortened our timeline and there were several features we unfortunately didn't have time to implement.
+Once our issues were resolved we worked nonstop around the clock to complete the project to our best ability.